 The price cap exception does not apply to the importation of Russian crude oil and petroleum products into the United States, which remains prohibited.
+Furthermore, OFAC have recently published an alert to warn US persons about the possible evasion of the price cap on Russian crude oil, particularly oil exported through the Eastern Siberia Pacific Ocean pipeline and ports on the eastern coast of the Russian Federation.
 It should be noted that General License 56A also provides for an exception in respect of the carriage of petroleum products into Bulgaria, Croatia or landlocked EU states as provided for in the EU Regulations (see FAQ 4 above).